Mandhatri

-The hymn 134 of the tenth mandala of the Rigveda is attributed to him.

-Legend

 Birth

-Mandhatra's legend is cited in the Vana Parva, Drona Parva, and the Shanti Parva of the Mahabharata.
+Mandhatṛ's legend is cited in the Vana Parva, Drona Parva, and the Shanti Parva of the Mahabharata.

 King Yuvanashva of Ayodhya once went on a hunting expedition, and in the afternoon, he became wracked with thirst.
 He came across the site of a yajna, and drank the sacred sacrificial butter that he observed, upon which he conceived.
 The Ashvin twins extracted the child from the king's womb.
 Even as the deities wondered how they would sustain the child, Indra produced some nectar from his fingers, which the child consumed.
-Drawing his strength from the hand of Indra, Mandhatra grew immensely powerful.
+Drawing his strength from the hand of Indra, Mandhatṛ grew immensely powerful.

 Conquests

 By mere willpower, he conquered the entire earth in one day.
 He proceeded to vanquish the kings Marutta of Ushiraviga, Asita, the Druhyu king Angara, Nriga, Brihadratha of Anga, Suna, Jaya, Janamejaya, Sudhanvan, Gaya of Kanyakubja, Angara's son Gandhara, and several others in battle.
-Mandhatra conquered Patala, Bhuloka, and half of Svarga, and became the ruler of the three worlds.
+Mandhatṛ conquered Patala, Bhuloka, and half of Svarga, and became the ruler of the three worlds.

-The Mahabharata states that Mandhatra, the King of Ayodhya, gave away colossal statues of Rohita fish, entirely made up of pure gold and spanning several kilometres to the Brahmanas as a charity.
+The Mahabharata states that Mandhatṛ, the King of Ayodhya, gave away colossal statues of Rohita fish, entirely made up of pure gold and spanning several kilometres to the Brahmanas as a charity.
 He also gave away 10,000 padmas (10 quintillion) of cows of the best breed to the Brahmanas during his sacrifices.
-Mandhatra performed a hundred ashvamedha yajnas and a hundred rajasuya yajnas.
+Mandhatṛ performed a hundred ashvamedha yajnas and a hundred rajasuya yajnas.

-Mandhatra was also known as Yauvanashvin (son of Yuvanashwa) and Trassadasyu (one who was feared by the wicked).
+Mandhatṛ was also known as Yauvanashvin (son of Yuvanashwa) and Trassadasyu (one who was feared by the wicked).
 He once fought Ravana, the King of Lanka in a duel, but it ended in a stalemate.

-Mandhatra married the Chandravamsha princess, Bindumati, daughter of Shashabindu, King of the Yadavas.
+Mandhatṛ married the Chandravamsha princess, Bindumati, daughter of Shashabindu, King of the Yadavas.
 The couple had three sons and fifty daughters.
 His sons Purukutsa, Ambarisha, and Muchukunda were equally illustrious.
-Mandhatra's daughters fell in love with the handsome ascetic Saubhari and married him.
-Mandhatra's eldest son, Susandhi, succeeded him.
+Mandhatṛ's daughters fell in love with the handsome ascetic Saubhari and married him from this Saubhari Brahmnins originated.
+Mandhatṛ's eldest son, Susandhi, succeeded him.